levlaz/ld-ads-demo/README.md

 ### Building

-You can run `make build` to build this project for the first time.
+You can run `mvn compile assembly:single` to build this project for the first time.

 ### Running

-You can run `make run` to run the project.
+You can run `java -jar target/ld-ads-demo-1.0-SNAPSHOT-jar-with-dependencies.jar` to run the project with the default connector.

+If you want to use a different connector you can pass the name of the connector as a string argument.

+`java -jar target/ld-ads-demo-1.0-SNAPSHOT-jar-with-dependencies.jar -c $CONNECTOR`

+The supported connectors right now are:

+* console - pretty print to console

 You will now see events coming through the system in your console.